-HelloID Provisioning gives you a robust set of fields to work with in regards to storing personnel and contract data from your source system.
+HelloID Provisioning gives you a robust set of fields to work with in regards to storing Person and Contract data from your source systems.
 However, not every use case can be accounted for.
-In the event that you need to store more data, or you have data that doesn't match the default fields (e.g., there's no "favorite pizza" field), you can add your own custom fields.
+In the event that you need to store more data, or you have data that doesn't match the default fields (e.g., there's no "favorite pizza" field), you can add your own custom fields to Persons or Contracts.

 To get started, navigate to the Source Systems Overview.